Two bedrooms for one resident

 We wouldn’t generally fund an extra bedroom for Kate so her family can stay with her occasionally.

-We consider the cost for family members to stay overnight as an everyday living cost.
 The request for the extra room is because Kate wants to have her children stay with her in her home and not because of her disability.

 For more information, refer to: